The namespace reserved for all the Reeborg World methods.

 Parameters:

-Name Type Argument Description name
+Name Type Argument Description namestring The name of the obstacle

-integer Position:
+xinteger Position:

-1 <= x <= max_x
+1 <= x <= max_xyinteger Position:

-1 <= y <= max_y
+1 <= y <= max_yoptionsobject <optional>

 A Javascript object (or Python dict) containing additional arguments